HibaBenAribi/Emimr_Tool/README.md

 Run the app code by cicking on the "Run APP" button

 All dependencies will be installed automaticly and the application's dashboard will appear.

+## Resource consumption

+The Shiny application was executed on a Lenovo PC equipped with an Intel® Core™ i5-10210U CPU @ 1.60 GHz, 36 GB of RAM, running a 64-bit Windows 10 operating system.
+During execution, the application consumed approximately 2.5 GB of memory, utilized up to 24% of CPU, and 1% of GPU resources, as observed in Windows Task Manager.

 ## Licence